wdsheng999/gre_preparation/math/exercises/algebra.md

 ans:1.08^-5

-11.The width and the length of a rectangular piece of plywood are 4 feet and 8 feet,respectively.A- long one edge of the plywood,a strip x inches wide and 8 feet long
+11. The width and the length of a rectangular piece of plywood are 4 feet and 8 feet,respectively.A- long one edge of the plywood,a strip x inches wide and 8 feet long